What is customer engagement?

 Amazon Web Services links engagement with loyalty, and frames it as a business-led activity:

-Customer engagement refers to the practices that organisations employ to keep users coming back to their applications.
+Customer engagement strategy refers to the practices that organisations employ to keep users coming back to their applications.
 Maximising customer engagement is vital in today’s digital marketplace, where an ever-increasing number of brands are competing for a finite amount of customer attention.

 For most companies, an exploration of the topic will also involve trying to understand how customer engagement relates to the success of the business in terms of sales, loyalty, and whether the customer is a detractor or promoter of the brand.
+Highly engaged customers buy more, promote more, and demonstrate more loyalty.
+Providing a high-quality customer experience is an important component in your customer engagement strategy.

 Dimensions of customer engagement could include: